surifirstpin/biplus_documentation/docs/Views.md

 ## Defining new Fileds in a View (Custom Fields)

-A view declaration defines a list of fields (dimensions or measures) and their linkage to an underlying table or derived table.
-In LookML a view typically references an underlying database table, but it can also represent a derived table.

 A view may join to other views.
 The relationship between views is typically defined as part of a explore declaration in a model file.

 Views are declared to define list of fields (dimensions and measures) and how they are linked to primary table or derived table.